-This post contains affiliate links, meaning The Salty Mamas may make a small commission from items purchased after clicking the links.
+This post contains affiliate links.
 As always, the thoughts and opinions expressed here are our own.
 You can read more of our disclosures here.
 Thank you for supporting The Salty Mamas!

 Like a lot of new moms out there, I found myself in a bit of a slump after settling in to life as a mom of two.
 Not in a clinical sense for me, but in an existential crisis kind of way.
 Who was I, beyond my life as a mother?
 What were my goals, what were my individual interests, what did I want for my life?
 With a baby and a preschooler who decided to give up napping, my life as a stay at home mom had changed drastically.
 There were no double naps anymore, no break for me during the day, and certainly no time for myself.
 I was a little bit adrift, and a little bit lost, and I just needed SOMETHING to get me back on track.
 Enter: The Miracle Morning by Hal Elrod.

 A friend had told me about the book and the impact it had on her life.
 The basic philosophy is that you wake up earlier than you typically do- the author recommends an hour, but really it’s whatever you can manage- and live that first hour of your day on purpose.
 The Miracle Morning suggests a few key habits to start your day off right- such as drinking water, getting dressed, exercising, reading, writing, and meditating- but there is plenty of flexibility to create the morning that works for you.
 Making the Miracle Morning for Moms requires a little bit of creativity and effort, but I promise it can be done.
 It looks a little different for everyone, but the idea is to start your day meaningfully and with intention, and to reap the rewards all day long.